kikocorreoso/brythonmagic/README.md

 Brythonmagic
 ============

-Brython magic for the IPython notebook.
+Brython magic for the Jupyter notebook.

 The brythonmagic provides you a cell magic, `%%brython`, to run brython code and show the results in a html `div` tag below the code cell.
 Best